-I know what you’re thinking: is the first generation Apple Watch the same as Series 1?
-No. The original, first generation Apple Watch was released in 2015 and officially discontinued in 2016 with the launch of the Apple Watch Series 1 and Series 2.
-Apple Watch Series 1 was the 1st gen’s replacement and featured a slightly improved processor while keeping most of the hardware largely the same.
-It was during this time the first generation Apple Watch (2015) widely became known as “Series 0” to help keep things straight.
+You’re probably wondering, “Is the first generation Apple Watch the same as Series 1?
+The simple answer is NO. The original, first generation Apple Watch was released in 2015 and officially discontinued in 2016 with the launch of the Apple Watch Series 1 and Series 2.
+Apple Watch Series 1 was the first gen’s replacement (more of a refresh, really) and featured a slightly improved processor while keeping most of the hardware largely the same.
+It was during this time the first generation Apple Watch (2015) widely became known as “Series 0” in order to help keep things straight.

 1st generation Apple Watch style and build quality

 They say beauty is in the eye of the beholder, but there’s no denying the first generation Apple Watch (2015) is still one of the sleekest looking smartwatches around.
 Coming in either regular, Sport (anodized aluminum), Hermés (stainless steel), or Edition (18 karat gold) models, the first gen Apple Watch features 2.5D glass, rounded corners, smooth edges, and a handy Digital Crown for navigating the UI.

 The first generation Apple Watch also features Force Touch technology and an OLED display that’s both crisp and vibrant.
 Series 2 bumped up the brightness for better outdoor viewing, but most folks won’t have any issue viewing notifications or playing with apps on the first gen model.